targos/gwt-api-exporter/README.md

 To export the JS bindings, you need to use the JSInterop features available from GWT version 2.7.
 Export all your names in the same object of `$wnd` and use the `exports` option to specify the name you chose.
 Example: for the `@JsNamespace("$wnd.example")` annotation, exports would be `example`.
-An simple example project made with Eclipse is available here: https://github.com/targos/gwt-js-example
+A simple example project made with Eclipse is available here: https://github.com/targos/gwt-js-example

 ## Usage as a module

 Only one method is exported and returns a Promise.
 If no output option is provided, the promise will resolve with the generated code.
-Otherwise it will write the output file and resolve with `true`.
+Otherwise, it will write the output file and resolve with `true`.

 ```js